Why You Should (And Shouldn’t) Visit The Arenal Volcano National Park

 Main Sector trails

-The Arenal Volcano National Park‘s Main Sector has 3 trail systems (senderos) that can be explored on foot: the Coladas trail, the Ceiba trail, and the Heliconias trail.
-The Arenal Volcano National Park also has a roadway trail (dubbed the “vehicle trail”) that permits travel though a section of the park by car.
-The roadway trail leads to one of the park’s 2 volcano viewpoints that’s known as the Mirador Principal.
+The Arenal Volcano National Park‘s Main Sector has three trail systems (senderos) that can be explored on foot: the Coladas trail, the Ceiba trail, and the Heliconias trail.
+The Arenal Volcano National Park also has a roadway trail (dubbed the “vehicle trail”) that permits travel through a section of the park by car.
+The roadway trail leads to one of the park’s two volcano viewpoints; it’s known as the Mirador Principal.
 The other volcano viewpoint (unnamed) is accessed via the Coladas trail.

 Main Sector lava rocks

 Arguably the best feature you’ll find inside the Arenal Volcano National Park‘s Main Sector is the field of lava rocks that you’re welcome to climb around.
-This field is called Coladas Lava 1992.
+This field is called Colada Lava 1992.
 It’s comprised of thousands of volcanic rocks that once spewed out of the Arenal Volcano and currently form mounds around the volcano’s foothills.
-Standing atop the mounds not only provides an opportunity to see the grey, ashy side of the Arenal Volcano up close, but to also see a calm Lake Arenal at a distance.
+Standing atop the mounds not only provides an opportunity to see the grey, ashy side of the Arenal Volcano up close but also a calm Arenal Lake at a distance.

 A cautionary note: Please pay attention to the warning signs around the lava rocks and watch your footing while you climb.
 The rocks are large, sharp, and slippery when wet.
 It isn’t difficult to twist an ankle or slip and scrape your leg while hiking around this part of the park.